Lokesh5631/Readme-files/README.md

 **data.projects** is an array where each element has two attributes product_name and price.
 Now that we have extracted some data, we can display them in the website in the form of a grid by looping them over and using innerHTML in js.
 ## Assignment
-Build up on the week 2 task manager to create an Smart Task Planner.
+Build up on the week 2 task manager to create a Smart Task Planner.
 - Create a box taking input from the user.
 The input would a goal to be achieved (ex. planning a trip to somewhere).
 - Once the user clicks on a button the request should be sent to Gemini which should return an array of JSON objects containing task name, priority and estimated time.
 - Display the tasks to complete the goal step wise.